Bit-Buy-ICP/Bit-Buy-ICP/README.md

 dfx canister --help
 ```

+## Working
+  The system will obtain the images uploaded by the user, run them through our ai model which will detect duplication on the images, if unique, the image will be granted a unique hash for that specific user, and the buyer will enjoy the advantages of the escrow to ensure their good are delivered

 ## Running the project locally

 If you want to test your project locally, you can use the following commands: